intercloud/gobinsec/README.md

     - 'https://lists.fedoraproject.org/archives/list/package-announce@lists.fedoraproject.org/message/TACQFZDPA7AUR6TRZBCX2RGRFSDYLI7O/'
     matchs:
     - 'v < 0.3.3'
+    - '?'
 ```

 Exit code is *1* if binary is vulnerable, *2* if there was an error analyzing binary and *0* otherwise.
 If binary is vulnerable, exposed vulnerabilities are printed in report.

 You can pass *-verbose* option on command line to print vulnerability report, even if binary is not vulnerable and for all vulnerabilities, even if they are ignored or not exposed.

+You can set *-strict* flag on command line so that vulnerabilities without version are considered matching vulnerability.
+In this case, you should check vulnerability manually and disable it in configuration file if necessary.

 ## Configuration